wichert/collective.recipe.modwsgi/README.txt

     config-file = ${buildout:directory}/production.ini

-This will create a small python script in parts/mywsgiapp called ''wsgi'' which mod_python can load.
+This will create a small python script in parts/mywsgiapp called ''wsgi'' which mod_wsgi can load.

 The apache configuration for this buildout looks like this:::